Immersion cooling: Domestic or process heating

-In the last few years, immersion cooling in particular for bitcoin mining has become a popular method to generate usable heat.
-In cold climates a single ASIC miner can provide ultra high efficiency electric heat conversion sufficient to heat an entire home.
-Immersion cooling offered a means to silently convert the waste heat from the mining operation to heat water, melt snow, power in floor heating, heat hot tubs and pools, shops, outbuildings, sheds and greenhouses.
+Since 2016, immersion cooling in particular for bitcoin mining has become a popular method to generate usable heat.
+Immersion cooling offered a means to silently convert the waste heat from the mining operation to heat water, melt snow, power in-floor heating, and heat hot tubs, pools, shops, outbuildings, sheds, and greenhouses.
 There is a compelling case to combine bitcoin mining operations with indoor vertical farms and traditional greenhouses to offset or eliminate the heating cost of the facilities.
-Indoor and outdoor recreation facilities both public and private can also benefit from the free waste heat.
-There are some companies which provide some computing based heating for residential and commercial operations.
+Indoor and outdoor recreation facilities both public and private can also benefit from the "free" waste heat.
+Some companies provide computing-based heating for residential and commercial operations.

+Immersion Cooling of Li-Ion Battery

+Overheating of Li-ion cells and battery packs is an ongoing technological challenge for electrochemical energy conversion and storage, including in electric vehicles.
+Immersion cooling is a promising thermal management technique to address these challenges.
+Immersion cooling of batteries is specifically beneficial in abuse conditions, where the thermal propagation is needed to be avoided across the battery module or pack.
+Immersion cooling is gaining prominence as an emerging application within the industries of grid battery and automotive.
+With a heat transfer capability 50 to 100 times greater than indirect cooling methods, immersion cooling stands out as an efficient and powerful solution.
+Presently, immersion cooling is predominantly utilized in motorsport and high-end vehicle models, showcasing its effectiveness in cutting-edge automotive technologies.